Simhyeon/r4d/README.md

 # Use following options to decide error behaviours
 # default is stderr
-rad -e FileToWriteError.txt
-rad -s # Suppress error
+rad -e FileToWriteError.txt # Log error to file rad -s # Suppress error
 ```

-Type ```-h``` or ```--help``` to see options.
+Type ```-h``` or ```--help``` to see full options.

 ### Syntax

 #### Macro definition

-Definition syntax is similar to macro invocation but requires specific form to
+Definition syntax is similar to macro invocation but requires a specific form
-sucessfully register a macro.
+to sucessfully register the macro.

 ```
 $define(name,arg1 arg2, $arg1() $arg2())
 ```

 - First argument is a macro name.
-Macro  should start with alphabets and
+Macro should start with an alphabet character
-following characters should be either alphanumeric or underscore.
+and following characters should be either alphanumeric or underscore.
 - Second argument is macro's arguments.
 Macro argument also follows same rule
 of naming.
 Multiple arguments can be declared and should be separated by a
 whitespace.